-Info- Contains general information, reviews, etc. For some modules, this also contains operational information.
+Info... - Contains general information, links to modules in the online Voltage Modular store, reviews, etc. For some modules, this also contains operational information.

 Working With Modules In Cabinets

-To select multiple modules, [CTRL]-click modules in Windows or [CMD] (Apple key)-click on Macs, or simply drag a rectangle (starting in an area with no modules) over multiple modules.
+To select multiple non-adjacent modules, [CTRL]-click modules in Windows or [⌘]-click on Macs.
 Multiple modules in different cabinets can be simultaneously selected.

-To move a module (or modules), click and drag at the very top of the module.
+To move a module or a group of currently selected modules, click and drag at the very top of the module.
 The cursor will change to a hand, and a shaded gray rectangle appears in the top area.
-Neighboring modules will magically scoot out of the way, and all cable connections stay intact.
-Groups of modules can also be highlighted and moved "en masse.
+Neighboring modules will instantly scoot out of the way, and all cable connections stay intact, because Voltage Modular is magical, but you knew that.